JosaphatMurhabazi/game-hub/README.md

 ## Installation

-To get started with GameFetch, follow these steps:
+To get started with GameHub, follow these steps:

 1. Clone the repository: